Tiling the integer lattice with translated sublattices: The translational property

-Let us now reduce this equation modulo $q$.
-We get $B_k\bmod q=(R\bmod q)(H\bmod q)$, where $H\bmod q$ has positive degree (because $H$ is monic) and $B_k\not\equiv 0\bmod q$.
-This cannot hold, for either $\deg(R\bmod q)\geq 0$ and the r.h.s. has positive degree, or $R\equiv 0\bmod q$ so the l.h.s. must be zero. \end{proof} \begin{remark} We point out that Lemma~\ref{lem:str} works without any assumption on the existence of a translate.
+\begin{remark} We point out that Lemma~\ref{lem:str} works without any assumption on the translational property.
 It is a direct consequence of Proposition~\ref{prop:mainequality}, that is of the tiling condition.
-The result is valid also in higher dimensions, if we define $e$ as the quotient of determinant over the order. \end{remark}
+The result is valid also in higher dimensions, if we define $e$ as the quotient of the determinant over the order. \end{remark}

 \emph{Conclusion of the proof of Theorem~\ref{thm:main-two}}